Homepage

 Researchers, educators, students, and industry partners can collaborate with SPHERE by contributing experiment artifacts, participating in community workshops, or integrating SPHERE into academic courses, training programs, or cybersecurity exercises.

-SUMMER 2025 INTERNSHIP APPLICATIONS NOW CLOSED!
+SUMMER 2026 INTERNSHIP APPLICATIONS NOW ACCEPTED!

 PLEASE TAKE OUR COMMUNITY NEEDS SURVEY

 We are running a survey to learn about researcher needs around cybersecurity and privacy experimentation.
-Your feedback will inform our future endeavors in supporting cybersecurity experimentation through our recently funded SPHERE research infrastructure.
+Your input will inform our future endeavors in supporting cybersecurity experimentation through our recently funded SPHERE research infrastructure.
 We want to hear from a wide range of researchers, no experience is too small.
 The form has six open-ended questions, it is anonymous and you can skip any questions.